In my absence from blogging I’ve been dealing.

 Then I had the challenge of trying to get Mrs. Twit to communicate with me via agenda about Bean’s studies (or lack there of).
 Nothing.
 No matter how many times I requested communication between Mrs. Twit and I, I received nothing in return.
 What was she learning?
 Was she learning anything at all?
 I realized the most education she was getting was through the educational apps that I had on our ipad.
 More then that, I saw that she liked learning on the ipad.
 A huge feat since getting her to do any homework was like pulling teeth.
 So we spoke with the school about having us invest in an iPad mini for her to bring to school in order to improve her marks.
 I explained that she works amazingly on ipads and computers (as most kids with Asperger’s do) and that I was sure that if she could work on an ipad in class we would see a huge change in regards to her love of school and most definitely in her grades.

 I was met with “well I don’t know how that will work – after all, we have to follow the curriculum and iPad’s only have games on them, not work sheets…”.
-Yes.
-That’s exactly why it will work for Bean, I thought, because they are math and spelling “games”.
+Well first off ipads don’t only have games on them…but YES, that’s exactly why it will work for Bean I thought.
+Math and spelling “games”can help Bean to learn.
 I asked if they don’t agree then with using iPads in this school – “Oh no!” she said “we love the use of ipads for our students” and then, and you’ll love this part, she added: “but Bean…well you know, she isn’t really what I would call “autistic”, I know you say she is, I mean, I know she is, but ipads are for children with severe autism.
 I mean like non-verbal autism.”
 “You mean ‘classic autism’?”
 I asked.
 “YES!” she responded, as if I had just saved them from digging themselves further in.
 “For those who ‘really’ need it.”

 So, here is my daughter, D-streaming grade three.
 It is obvious she is not learning anything.
 Grade three is officially a bust.
 Yet they are pushing her through.
 Sweeping her issues under the rug so that these LD’s they claim she has will eventually be somebody else’s problem.
 I can only assume it is because they can.
 As long as she can “get by” they will continue to impose on her an immense amount of “accommodations” and one on one time without actually helping her to learn how to learn and how to take that knowledge to improve and succeed in her future endeavours.
 All this, but that doesn’t qualify a need for her to perhaps be considered a better method to help her learn?
 An ipad that would most certainly advance her learning and her grade level.